hwdsl2/setup-ipsec-vpn/docs/clients-xauth.md

 1. Check the **Show VPN status in menu bar** checkbox.
 1. Click **Apply** to save the VPN connection information.

 To connect to the VPN: Use the menu bar icon, or go to the Network section of System Preferences, select the VPN and choose **Connect**.
-You can verify that your traffic is being routed properly by <a href="https://www.google.com/search?q=my+ip" target="_blank">looking up your IP address on Google</a>.
+You can verify that your traffic is being routed properly by [looking up your IP address on Google](https://www.google.com/search?q=my+ip).
 It should say "Your public IP address is `Your VPN Server IP`".

-If you get an error when trying to connect, see <a href="clients.md#troubleshooting" target="_blank">Troubleshooting</a>.
+If you get an error when trying to connect, see [Troubleshooting](clients.md#troubleshooting).

 ## Android